rundel/diffmatchpatch/README.md

 #> [1] 24
 ```

-There is an additonal `loc` argument that provides a suggested location
+There is an additional `loc` argument that provides a suggested location
 of where the pattern is expected to be found.

 ``` r